Budgeting 101: A Guide for Parents and Teenagers

 For parents, the teen years are all about trying to stay connected to their kids and helping them manage the emotional ups and downs that come with young adulthood.
 But this is also the best time to start laying the groundwork for financial independence by teaching teens budgeting tips, like how to make a monthly budget.

 Even if your teen hasn’t been learning the basics of saving and spending since they were wee, developing healthy money habits is possible—with a little practice.
-Teaching them how to budget can start around the age of 13 or when they begin earning more money through part-time jobs and bigger allowances.
+Teaching kids how to budget can start around the age of 13 or when they begin earning more money through kids allowances, teen summer jobs, or part-time jobs during high school.

 In this guide, we’ll cover what to put in a budget, how to explain needs versus wants, and easy tips for budgeting for teens.